Planning Your Day in San José

 Our ultimate guide to San José must include the city's famed museums, most conveniently located in the historic downtown district.
 And because they're all just a few blocks from one another, it's easy to visit more than just one.
 The most popular museums include the Jade Museum, the Pre-Columbian Gold Museum, and the National Museum of Costa Rica.

 If you're envisioning green hues as you approach the Museo de Jade, you might be surprised at the building's distinct exterior—but you shouldn't be!
 The building is meant to look like a block of raw jade stone.
 The interior, by contrast, offers an entirely different aesthetic.

-Jade is a semi-precious stone beloved by ancient and indigenous peoples throughout Mesoamerica.
-You’ll find over 7,000 displayed artifacts dating back to 500 BCE, such as artwork and jewelry offering images of animals and societal norms.
+Jade is a semi-precious stone beloved by ancient and Indigenous peoples throughout Mesoamerica.
+You'll find over 7,000 displayed artifacts dating back to 500 BCE, such as artwork and jewelry offering images of animals and societal norms.
 The museum also educates visitors on the precious stone's history and cultural and economic significance.
-Extracting and shaping jade into such intricate pieces requires an incredible amount of skill.
+Extracting and shaping jade into intricate pieces requires an incredible amount of skill.

 Pre-Columbian Gold Museum

 Step back in time more than 1,500 years and observe gold artifacts from Costa Rica's Pre-Columbian era.
 You'll find treasures such as the Media Escudo (the country's first coin), plus animal figurines, jewelry, religious icons, and more.
 As you pass through the museum, you'll also observe how different techniques of making these goods evolved.

 National Museum of Costa Rica